yapishu/essays/shm/readme.md

 Private VPNs, like Tailscale, allow you to address the problem of public access without inheriting the security or privacy considerations that may entail.
-Tailscale is a networking framework built on top of Wireguard, that allows you to create private networks that are reachable from the public internet.
+Tailscale is a networking framework built on top of the Wireguard VPN protocol, that allows you to create private networks that are reachable from the public internet.
 Instead of publicly exposing your service, you can connect to a private network of your devices running the Tailscale client software (or an equivalent) and then connect to your devices via their private addresses on a virtual LAN.
 This has advantages, but maybe a non-starter for some purposes that require public connectability.

 Relaying your connection is a final option -- GroundSeg's StarTram service, also built on top of Wireguard, forwards defined services to a publicly-connectable endpoint at will, allowing you to control which services public and which are not.
 In GroundSeg, this means giving Urbit ships a public subdomain with encryption, tunneled over another connection that is itself encrypted.
 Additionally, sidecar services like self-hosted S3 buckets for media hosting are included out of the box, allowing you to host media for your communities without relying on a third party.
+This option requires the least intervention on your part.

-# Helpful advice
+# Miscellaneous tips

-SmartPlugs

-Bypass power buttons in system BIOS

-Hardwire to the Internet rather than rely on WiFi

-USB Cellular Modems
+- **Smart plugs** are useful for controlling power to devices and peripherals.
+  These alow you to turn devices on and off remotely.

+- **Bypass power buttons** in your system BIOS.
+Most commodity PC hardware allows you to set your device to turn on immediately without intervention, which you can make use of in conjunction with remotely controlled smart plugs.

+- **Hardwire your network connection rather than relying on WiFi**: WiFi is useful for client devices that don't need consistent uptime or are only in use some of the time.
+Servers use uptime as a performance indicator -- they need to be reachable and responsive as close to "always" as possible.
+WiFi introduces latency and layers of complexity that act as points of failure, which can impact the reliability of your servers.
+Tend toward wired connections whenever possible.

+- **USB Cellular Modems** -- Sometimes a wired connection isn't possible, and even a WiFi connection is difficult to guarantee.
+In these situations, USB LTE modems can provide connectivity for your devices, though this can become expensive for high-throughput tasks.

+- **Ignore all of our advice** -- there are no rules.
+Any computer is a server.